raphafe96/ViBra/playground/README.md

 ⚠️ Only use `EXCLUD` with point group `C1` for now.
 Combining it with SA-VCI (any other point group) will give incorrect irrep assignments and, consequently, incorrect symmetry-restricted VCI results.

+### Example: Excluding Force-Field Terms by Index-Distinctness

+To zero only the fully off-diagonal cubic terms (Φ_ijk, 3 distinct indices):

+    R3DIFF 1

+To drop all cubic and quartic terms with 3 or more distinct mode indices, keeping only terms with at most 2 distinct indices:

+    R3DIFF 1
+    R4DIFF 1
+    R4TRIP 1

+This is primarily useful as a diagnostic: comparing full-force-field results against a reduced-term run isolates how much of a given spectral feature comes from genuine higher-mode coupling versus the lower-order terms.
+It is not a substitute for a converged calculation with the full force field.

 ## Changelog

+**29/08/2026**

+* Added `found_hessian`, `found_cubic`, `found_quartic`, `found_dipole1`, and `found_dipole2` logical flags to the `read_orca` subroutine (`read_orca.f90`), set as each corresponding block is located while parsing `basename.vpt2`.
+If any expected block (Hessian, cubic force constants, quartic force constants, first dipole derivatives, or second dipole derivatives) is missing from the file, the program now stops with a specific error message naming the exact header line that was not found, instead of failing later with an unrelated or unclear error.
+* Added the `R3DIFF`, `R4DIFF`, and `R4TRIP` keywords to `extra_input.txt` and a new `zero_offdiagonal_mode_terms` subroutine in `main.f90`: each independently zeros a specific class of cubic/quartic force constants (Φ_ijk with 3 distinct indices, Φ_ijkl with 4 distinct indices, and Φ_ijkl with exactly 3 distinct indices, respectively) before VSCF/VCI/VPT2.
+Reports the number of zeroed cubic and quartic entries to stdout and `vscf.out`.

 **27/08/2026**